 IEEC 2017 – Enabling Enterprise for All

-NCEE and EEUK worked in partnership to deliver the International Entrepreneurship Educators Conference (IEEC) and which was held in Glasgow at Glasgow Caledonian University, from the 6th – 8th September.
+NCEE and EEUK delivered the International Entrepreneurship Educators Conference at Glasgow Caledonian University, from 6 – 8 September 2017.

-The theme for the 12th IEEC was ‘Enabling Enterprise for All’.
-The conference was outward looking, engaging with delegates from across the world about the opportunities and challenges of developing enterprise, entrepreneurial skills and attributes for ALL.
+The theme of the 12th IEEC was ‘Enabling Enterprise for All’.
+Delegates from across the world considered the opportunities and challenges of developing enterprise, and entrepreneurial skills and attributes.

 Dr. Mick Jackson, Founder and CEO, WildHearts Group – the organisation behind the multi-award winning Micro-Tyco

 Elin McCallum, Founder and Director of Bantani Education